-Ownership of Timber: Acadian captures the full economic benefit from freehold timberlands by its entitlement to the market selling price of the product as compared to only a service fee in respect of Crown Lands operations.
+Ownership of Timber: Acadian captures the full economic benefit from freehold timberlands by its entitlement to the market selling price of the product.
 In addition, freehold timberlands enable their owner to take advantage of pricing increases that impact favourably on financial returns.